isomerpages/csc-corp/_who-we-are/Organisational Structure.md

 <details><summary>Institute of Leadership and Organisation Development</summary>
 <p class="Accordion-Paragraph">Develop leadership and organisation development (OD) capabilities through research, training and consultancy, so as to enable sustainable change and transformation in the Public Service.</p></details>

-<details><summary>Institute of Public Administration and Management</summary><p class="Accordion-Paragraph">Build capabilities in the areas of service management and delivery, strategic human resource management, public finance and law, public service foundational competencies and enforcement practices.
+<details><summary>Institute of Public Administration and Management</summary><p class="Accordion-Paragraph">Build capabilities in the areas of service management and delivery, strategic human resource management, digital capabilities, public finance, public service foundational competencies and enforcement practices.
 </p>
 </details>